atlassubbed/atlas-seq-matcher/README.md

 myHtml.match(matcher).length;
 ```

-This example above becomes useless when you are dealing with hundreds of megabytes of HTML.
+This example becomes useless when you are dealing with hundreds of megabytes of HTML.

 #### what about using regexp in a stream?